marcurdy/dfir-toolset/ToolsOfTheGame.md

 * chktrust (Runs Mono for Linux)

 **Browser Artifact tools**
-* Not listing per artifact type tools.
-See Plaso, FTK, Xways, Encase, and Autopsy
+* If Ediscovery, see Plaso, FTK, Xways, Encase, and Autopsy

 **Scan for IOC, hashing, and hash lookups**
 * Parse IOC's from reports: IOCextractor, ioc-parser